kripken/speak.js/README.markdown

  * wordgap: Additional gap between words in 10 ms units (default: 0)
  * noWorker: Do not use a web worker (see below in 'Architecture')

-In addition, you can pass callback function which will be called at the end of speech.
+In addition, you can pass a callback function which will be called at the end of speech.

 For example